 In the second part of the survey, I elicit workers' perceptions of the wage distribution and their beliefs about their outside options, building and expanding on the work of Jäger et al. (2021) and Conlon et al. (2018).
 First, I measure respondents' perceptions of the median wage for their occupation, and of their position in the wage distribution.
 On average, respondents slightly overestimate the median wage in their occupation, although there is significant dispersion in perceptions.
-Respondents tend to think that the median wage is much closer to their wage than it is the case, a result consistent with the "anchoring" documented by Jäger et al. (2021) for workers in Germany.
-In addition, most workers overestimate their position in the wage distribution, except for respondents in the top quartile, who underestimate their position.
-These patterns are consistent with the "center bias" documented by Hvidberg et al. (2020) in Denmark.
+Respondents tend to think that the median wage is closer to their wage than it is the case, a result consistent with the "anchoring" documented by Jäger et al. (2021) for workers in Germany.
+In addition, most workers overestimate their position in the wage distribution, except for respondents in the top quartile, who underestimate their rank.
+This "center bias" is consistent with the patterns documented by Hvidberg et al. (2020) in Denmark.
 Women, African American, and low-wage respondents are more likely to underestimate the median wage and overestimate their position.

-Then, I measure beliefs about outside options by asking respondents how much more or less they expect to earn if they decided to change job, giving themselves a reasonable time frame (3 months) to find a new positions.
+I measure beliefs about outside options by asking respondents how much more or less they expect to earn if they decided to change job, giving themselves a reasonable time frame (3 months) to find a new position.
 Overall workers are optimistic about how much they could gain from changing jobs-the average expected wage gain is 12%.
 However, 40% of respondents think they would earn the same wage at the new job and 16% believe they would incur a wage loss.
 Respondents who underestimate the median wage or overestimate their position in the wage distribution expect a lower gain from changing job.
 This suggests a relationship between beliefs about outside options and perceptions of the wage distribution.
-I further investigate this finding in the experimental part of the paper.
+I further explore this finding in the experimental part of the paper.

 To what extent are beliefs about search costs and outside options related to on-the-job search behavior?
-I investigate this question first by looking at correlations between beliefs and job search behavior, then experimentally, exploiting two information treatments that I embed in the survey.
-I consider both the extensive-the decision to search for a new job-and the intensive margin of search-how much effort to put in the search, conditional on searching.
-For the extensive margin, I ask respondents who are not currently searching what is the probability they will look for a new job in the next 12 months.
-For the intensive margin, I look at the planned search effort-number of job applications-of respondents who are currently searching.

-In the correlational analysis of the extensive margin, beliefs about outside options are highly predictive of respondents' propensity to search in the future.
-This relationship continues to exist even after controlling for the respondent's current wage, which is usually a key predictor of search behavior (Faberman et al., 2022).
-The propensity to search on-thejob is also strongly correlated with expected returns to effort-respondents who expect their applications to have lower success rates are less likely to search.
-On the costs side, what matters for search intentions are the overall expected duration of the search, the expected time looking for job openings, and the expected effort needed to secure a new job.
-The average time and monetary cost per application, instead, is not related to search intentions.
-At the intensive margin, conditional on searching, beliefs about outside options are not correlated with planned search effort, in contrast with the extensive margin result.
+I investigate this question first by looking at correlations between beliefs and job search intentions, then experimentally, exploiting two information treatments that I embed in the survey.
+Beliefs about outside options are highly predictive of respondents' propensity to search in the future.
+This relationship continues to exist even after controlling for respondent's current wage, which is usually a key predictor of search behavior (Faberman et al., 2022).
+The propensity to search on-the-job is also strongly correlated with expected returns to effort-respondents who expect their applications to have lower success rates are less likely to search.